AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/integrating/aep.md

 ## Send `addToCart` event data to Experience Platform {#send-addtocart-to-aep}

 The following steps show how to send the `addToCart` event data from AEM-rendered product pages to the Experience Platform using the CIF - Experience Platform Connector.
-By using the [Adobe Experience Platform Debugger](https://experienceleague.adobe.com/docs/experience-platform/debugger/home.html?lang=en) browser extension you can test and review the submitted data.
+By using the Adobe Experience Platform Debugger browser extension, you can test and review the submitted data.

 ![Review addToCart event data in Adobe Experience Platform Debugger](../assets/aep-integration/EventData-AEM-AEP.png)